aaarslan/pixelparity/README.md

 From `manifest.json` (MV3):

-- `activeTab` — Access the current tab only when you interact with the extension
+- `activeTab` — Access the current tab only when you interact with the extension.
-- `tabs` — Read the active tab id and basic info to target script injection
-- `scripting` — Inject the metrics function into the active tab
+- `scripting` — Inject the metrics function into the active tab to read display properties.
-- `storage` — Persist lightweight settings (theme, compact mode) and last metrics locally
+- `storage` — Persist lightweight settings (theme, compact mode) locally.

 No remote code, no analytics, no network calls.